Feral Cat Program

 1) Borrow or Buy a Trap

-Traps can be borrowed from the Austin Humane Society (Monday to Saturday 8am-7pm and Sunday 8am-5pm) by leaving a deposit OR they can be purchased for about $60 from a hardware, feed store or AHS.
+Traps can be borrowed from the Austin Humane Society (Monday to Saturday 8am-7pm and Sunday 8am-5pm) by leaving a deposit OR they can be purchased for about $60 from a hardware or feed store.
 All cats must arrive in a humane trap in order to safely sedate the cat before surgery.
 If the cat is not in a trap, AHS can transfer it to a trap for $20.
 AHS staff are unable to trap or transport cats for you.

 2) Make a Surgery Appointment